serenading/aggregationScreening/ReadMe.txt

+Data location:

+Data are copied over two separate hard drives.
+All 5 worm dataset is on HD1.
+40 worm data for the divergent strains are on HD1, and on HD2 for the rest of the strains.

 Features summaries files to use:

 20200630_171156 augmented feature summaries have xxxx features (without dorsal-ventral features) with short, matlab-friendly names.
 Augmented with 5 fold at 0.8 trajectory ratio, up to 30 min.
 Windows: window0: 0-15 min window1: 15-30 min, window2: 30-45 min, window3: 15-45 min, window 4: 0-45 min.